chinhau/nlp_project/README.md

-## NLP & ML Exploration with IMDB Movies Reviews
+## NLP & ML Exploration with IMDb Movie Reviews

-### This project uses the IMDB movies review dataset to explore and compare the performance of different NLP techniques and ML algorithms.
+### This project uses the IMDb movie reviews dataset to explore and compare the performance of different NLP techniques and ML algorithms.
 <br>

 This project can be divided into 2 parts: